iamshubhamj/PaytmClone/README.md

-Done this Sample in Node js Version v10.15.3 in loopback Framework. dowload this clone setup of loopback
+Done this Sample in Node js Version v10.15.3 in loopback Framework. dowload this clone setup of loopback used libraries is request
-# Run npm install request
 # Run nodemon .
 # server will start on 3000 port